 Short answer: No, not without my permission.

 Long answer: the copy of the portfolio is written with the collaboration of Myriam Jessier at Pragm.
 No, you can’t re-use my content and copy.
 Even if you think it is nicely written.
 Even if English is not your native language (for the record, it’s not mine either)

 All the content of the blog was written by me.
 Again, no, you can’t re-use my articles for your blog, site, slides or anything without getting my explicit consent before (by email).
 If decide to reproduce any of my content without my conscent you will get an invoice for the time of usage (600EUR * Number of days you used it) and a legal request to remove it for copyright infrigement.

 - You can quote a sentence or two from the blog if you want in your content (slides, blog, etc.) as long as you credit me as author.

 - I publish some PDF, docs and image resources.
-Some are published under creative common licence.
+Some are published under creative common license.
 For those, you can re-use them, as long as you don’t make a commercial usage (so, you don’t make money, in any sort of ways) and you credit me, as author.
-Check the licence individually as it might change for each content.
+Check the license individually as it might change for each content.